 Can I Get a Disability Benefits with Cancer?

-You may qualify for a disability benefit from the Social Security Administration (SSA) if the cancer has made you unable to work and the type of cancer is listed in the SSA’s Blue Book.
+You may qualify for a disability benefits with cancer from the Social Security Administration (SSA) if the cancer has made you unable to work and the type of cancer is listed in the SSA’s Blue Book.

 If you are unsure if you can get a disability benefit for cancer your first step should be to look at section 13.0 in the SSA’s Blue Book.
 This section describes the individual criteria for around 30 different cancers.

-Each type of cancer, such as skin cancer, liver cancer or pancreatic cancer, has its own description for what are considered sufficient criteria for an application for a disability benefit.
+Each type of cancer, such as skin cancer, liver cancer or pancreatic cancer, has its own description for what are considered sufficient criteria for an SSDI application.

 The SSA’s cancer listing is based on the origin of the cancer, so if you have cancer that has progressed to your liver and kidneys but started in your pancreas, then the criteria for pancreatic cancer are used to determine whether you can be given a disability benefit.